Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Image courtesy: @ppg_dnc

-Timeless and practical, trench coats are a staple in everybody’s closet, and a vestimentary garment is impossible to go wrong with.
+Timeless and practical, trench coats are a staple in everybody’s closet and a vestimentary garment impossible to go wrong with.

 This year, though, Japanese street fashionistas have found ways to reinvent the ever-so-classic trench.